rabbitmq/rabbitmq-server/PKG_WINDOWS.md

 ## Initial Steps

-Bring up the VM and go through the process of updating Windows and (optionall) VirtualBox tools.
+Bring up the VM and go through the process of updating Windows and (optionally) VirtualBox tools.
 You'll notice that the evaluation license is expired.
 Re-arm it by running this command via an administrative prompt: